Frequently Asked Questions (FAQ)

 Q: What programs are available for 3-year-olds?

-A: If your child will be 3 by September 1, 2021, there is a 3K class at Gadsden Elementary for Richland One families who can provide transportation.
-Follow the normal registration process to sign up after January 21, 2021.
+A: If your child was three (3) on September 1, 2021, there is a 3K class at Gadsden Elementary (CURRENTLY FULL) for Richland One families who can provide transportation.
+Follow the normal registration process to apply for the waitlist, and you will be contacted if a spot opens up.
 Montessori Services also offers 3K programs.
 Contact them for more details.
-For additional programs for children ages birth to 4, contact ThriveRichland.
+For additional programs for children ages birth to four, contact ThriveRichland.

 Q: What programs are available for 4-year-olds?

-A: If your child will be 4 by September 1, 2021, you can enroll them in 4K, which is offered through your zoned school.
-Please complete the registration process including the Pre-K application, which begins January 21, 2021.
-For additional programs for children ages birth to 4, contact ThriveRichland.
+A: If your child was four(4) on September 1, 2021, you can enroll them in 4K, which is offered through your zoned school.
+Some schools are FULL, but you can contact OSRPP to find out if your school has space.
+Please complete the registration process including the Pre-K application to apply for a school with space or if the waitlist at your school is full.
+For additional programs for children ages birth to four(4), contact ThriveRichland.

 Q: How do I register my child?